Orange Blossom Honey Benefits: Flavor, Uses & Complete Buying Guide

 Is Orange Blossom Honey Good for Skin and Beauty?

 Orange blossom honey offers noteworthy skincare benefits combining the humectant and antimicrobial properties common to all raw honeys with citrus-specific compounds that target skin health.
 All raw honeys are natural humectants that reduce transepidermal water loss (TEWL) by 40-60%, and orange blossom honey is no exception.
 Its glucose oxidase enzyme produces low levels of hydrogen peroxide, providing gentle antimicrobial action against acne-causing P. acnes bacteria.
 What distinguishes orange blossom honey for skincare is its citrus flavonoid content — hesperidin has been shown to improve microcirculation and reduce puffiness, while naringenin has demonstrated photoprotective effects against UV-induced skin damage in a 2017 study published in Molecular and Cellular Biochemistry.
 These flavonoids complement honey's general antioxidant protection against premature aging from free radicals.
 For a basic orange blossom honey face mask, apply a thin layer to clean, damp skin for 15-20 minutes, then rinse with warm water — the light texture and pleasant citrus scent make it a more enjoyable skincare experience than darker honeys.
 For a brightening mask, combine 1 tablespoon orange blossom honey with 1 teaspoon fresh lemon juice and 1/2 teaspoon turmeric — the vitamin C and citric acid from the lemon provide gentle chemical exfoliation while honey moisturizes and soothes.
 For dry or mature skin, mix 1 tablespoon orange blossom honey with 1 teaspoon jojoba oil and 1 teaspoon mashed avocado.
 Orange blossom honey also makes an excellent ingredient in lip scrubs (mix with fine sugar and coconut oil), hair masks for dry or frizzy hair (combine with coconut oil and apply for 30 minutes before washing), and bath soaks (1/4 cup dissolved in warm bath water).
-The 2003 study in the Journal of the American Academy of Dermatology found that a honey-beeswax-olive oil mixture improved eczema symptoms by 75% — and orange blossom honey's anti-inflammatory citrus flavonoids may provide additional soothing benefits for irritated skin.
+The 2003 study in Complementary Therapies in Medicine (Al Waili) found that a honey-beeswax-olive oil mixture improved eczema in 80% of patients — and orange blossom honey's anti-inflammatory citrus flavonoids may provide additional soothing benefits for irritated skin.
 Note: if using lemon in honey masks, avoid sun exposure for 12 hours afterward due to citric acid photosensitivity.

 Key Takeaways